web-push-libs/web-push/README.md

 request only.
 This overrides any API key set via `setGCMAPIKey()`.
 - **vapidDetails** should be an object with *subject*, *publicKey* and *privateKey* values defined.
 These values should follow the [VAPID Spec](https://tools.ietf.org/html/draft-thomson-webpush-vapid).
+- **timeout** is a value in milliseconds that specifies how long the library must wait for a response from the push service before timing out (by default undefined).
 - **TTL** is a value in seconds that describes how long a push message is retained by the push service (by default, four weeks).
 - **headers** is an object with all the extra headers you want to add to the request.